Giambattista Orsini: Biography

 In 1490 he was nominated as the apostolic administrator for the Archdiocese of Taranto, a title held earlier by his maternal uncle, Cardinal Latino Orsini, and which, like his uncle, he governed by proxy.
 He maintained this role until September 24, 1498.
 Orsini was also entrusted with the administration of these provinces of Romagna, and Bologna.
 On August 3, 1492, he had the task of receiving in Rome the cardinal Maffeo Gherardi, the patriarch of Venice, and he became preoccupied with escorting him in the sacristy of the Basilica of Saint Peter where the Sacred College of Cardinals were reunited during the interregnum.
 As a supporter of the election of Rodrigo Borgia to become pope, he participated in the conclave of 1492.
 Borgia became pope under the name Alexander VI.
 He gave the Orsini a Roman palace, and the castle of Soriano and Monticelli.
 Alexander VI nominated him as legate of Marca Anconetana, a role that he maintained until 1500, when he was nominated as the papal legate in Bologna and the bishop of Cartagena ad commendam, a custody he held until March of the next year.
 A month before he left the diakonia of Santa Maria Nuova, he opted for the title of Cardinal of Saints Giovanni and Paolo (title of Cardinal-presbyter).

 On March 12, 1493, Giovanni Battista Orsini was ordained as a priest in his Roman titular church.
-He subsequently refrained from visiting King Charles VIII of France when he entered Rome on the 31st of December, 1494, because he preferred to take refuge with the pontiff in the Castel Sant'Angelo on January 7, 1495.
-Since he was elected as Camerlengo of the Sacred College of Cardinals on January 21, 1495, he was absent from Rome for a few days in March 1495 to then accompany the Pope to Orvieto on May 27, 1495 when the French army was approaching Rome.
+He subsequently refrained from visiting King Charles VIII of France when he entered Rome on 31 December, 1494, because he preferred to take refuge with the pontiff in the Castel Sant'Angelo on January 7, 1495.
+Since he was elected as Camerlengo of the Sacred College of Cardinals on January 21, 1495, he was absent from Rome for a few days in March 1495 to then accompany the Pope to Orvieto on May 27, 1495, when the French army was approaching Rome.
 The two of them, alongside the rest of the papal court, returned to the Vatican the following 27th of June.
-In Rome, in September of 1498, he was appointed as archpriest of the Basilica of Santa Maria Maggiore.
+In Rome, in September 1498, he was appointed as archpriest of the Basilica of Santa Maria Maggiore.